 This page gives guidance for volunteers who may be part of an organisation that wants to help them.
 It also can be used to explain to the organisation how we operate as a charity and our ‘ownership’ of the workshop.

 Who forms the local workshop?

-How can a supporting organisation help the local DRW group?
+How can a supporting organisation help the local DRW group running the workshop?

-We want everyone to come so “sponsorship” or a “subsidy” can be agreed by the local group on a case by case basis.
-Such subsidies should, of course, be kept confidential and fees received from other participants should be sufficient to cover costs.
+We want the workshop to be accessible to as many people as possible so occasionally “sponsorship” or a “subsidy” can be agreed by the local group on a case by case basis.
+Such subsidies should be kept confidential.

 No. It is one of our fundamental principles that the workshop is made available to all, regardless of faith, race, creed, sexuality or any other factor.
 An exception may be made only for the first, internal practice workshop.

-Can we limit facilitators and organisers to members of our organisation / Church?
+Can we limit facilitators and organisers to members of our organisation?

-Can we use the telephone number of our organisation as the contact number?
+Can the team use the telephone number of the support organisation as the contact number?

-The person who answers the telephone should be someone who has themselves experienced the breakdown of a significant relationship and has attended the workshop.
+No. Unless the person who normally answers the telephone is someone who has themselves experienced the breakdown of a significant relationship and has attended the workshop.